 Some places also offer the chance to feed and bathe with the elephants (although it’s sometimes claimed that this too is constricting and insensitive) or to ride them bareback, in traditional mahout fashion.

 Not surprisingly, a fair few places are now jumping on the ethical bandwagon without necessarily practising what they preach.
 The websites of the Elephant Asia Rescue and Survival Foundation (EARS) and Save Elephant Foundation have lists of ethical elephant sanctuaries in Southeast Asia, while the Elemotion and EleAid websites also have lots of useful background information.

-Elsewhere in Southeast Asia there is the Elephant Valley Project at Sen Monorom in northeastern Cambodia Dropdown content, and the Elephant Conservation Center in Sayaboury Province in Laos Dropdown content.
+Elsewhere in Southeast Asia there is the Elephant Valley Project at Sen Monorom in northeastern Cambodia, and the Elephant Conservation Center in Sayaboury Province in Laos.